巧虎 Qiaohu / Ciaohu Chinese Kids Show and Magazine Review

 Ciaohu versus Qiaohu

-Since the Ciaohu website uses traditional Chinese, and Pinyin is not used in Taiwan, the phonetic translation for 巧虎 is spelled with a “c” instead of “q”.
+- Taiwan’s Ciaohu 巧虎 program uses Traditional Chinese.
+Since Pinyin is not used in Taiwan, the phonetic translation for 巧虎 is spelled with a “c” instead of “q.”
+This program is available for US families through their Garden Grove, California office.

-巧虎 (Qiaohu / Ciaohu) Chinese shows and workbooks are popular among many families.
-If your family wants to include screen-time into your daily routine, the monthly subscription can help with providing exposure to native Mandarin speakers and Asian culture.
+巧虎 Ciaohu Chinese shows and workbooks are popular among many families.
+If your family is comfortable with screen time in your daily routine, the monthly subscription can help with providing exposure to native Mandarin speakers and Asian culture.

-On the other hand, if your family has adequate exposure to Mandarin and you’re concerned about screen-time and clutter, don’t worry about skipping this Chinese program.
+On the other hand, if your family has adequate exposure to Mandarin and you’re concerned about screen time and clutter, don’t worry about skipping the Ciaohu subscription.

-What does your family think of the 巧虎 Qiaohu / Ciaohu Chinese show?
+What does your family think of the 巧虎 Qiaohu/Ciaohu Chinese show and magazines?

-Did you find the 巧虎 Qiaohu / Ciaohu show, toys, and/or workbooks to be helpful?
-Please share your thoughts in the comments!
+Was a subscription to 巧虎 Qiaohu/Ciaohu helpful for your family to learn Chinese?
+Please share your thoughts in the comments.
 We’d love to learn about your experience.

 This was very helpful and informative, thank you.
 My daughter is 20months and I really liked how you weighed and pros and cons for parents to make a decision based on their goals and budget.